yii-starter-kit/yii2-starter-kit/README.md

     'charset' => 'utf8',
 ];
 ```
+**NOTE:** Yii won't create the database for you, this has to be done manually before you can access it.

+Also check and edit the other files in the `config/` directory to customize your application.

 ### Application urls
-Edit the file `environments/local/config/_aliases`
+Edit the file `environments/local/config/_aliases.php`
 ```php
 Yii::setAlias('@frontendUrl', 'http://example.com');
 Yii::setAlias('@backendUrl', 'http://backend.example.com');
 Yii::setAlias('@storageUrl', 'http://storage.example.com');
 ```

-**NOTE:** Yii won't create the database for you, this has to be done manually before you can access it.

-Also check and edit the other files in the `config/` directory to customize your application.

 #### Apply migrations

 ```php